UzmaSayyeda/citibike-analysis/README.md

 ### Analysis
 - Analysis is written in a markdown file or included in the Tableau Public workbook
 - Analysis describes the dashboards and any interesting data discoveries contained within them
-- Analysis on the chosen city official requested map detailing any noticeable trends
+- Analysis of the chosen city official requested map detailing any noticeable trends
 - The written analysis references specific visualizations and interactive features
 - The document is written in a manner that a non-technical reader could understand.

 ### Map:
-- Lets begin analysis by examining the distribution  of all stations in our dataset.
+- Let's begin the analysis by examining the distribution  of all stations in our dataset.
 ![All Stations](./images/stations.png)
 - We have a total of 3892 stations, 1950 of which are end stations and 1942 are start stations.
 Here is a map showing the end stations: